 This money you make is for emergencies.
 It doesn’t need to be a huge amount but $200-$500 can make a huge difference if you get really stuck.
 Keep it in an account you can easily access in an emergency.

-So now you have some emergency cash, you need to think about how you are going to make money while traveling!
+Now you have some emergency cash, you need to think about how you are going to make money while traveling!
 Below I have listed some of the main ways you can travel without having to spend very much money.
 I’m not going to go too deep into this here as I have written a whole post on trying to find a job abroad which goes into a lot of detail.
 You can take a read of it here but briefly:

 Everyone seems to want to become a DN these days.
 It is possible but it’s also not for everyone.
 Take a read of this post if you are thinking of becoming a Digital Nomad.

 For example, I’ve exchanged my services as a photographer for yoga classes or managed someone’s Instagram for accommodation.
 There are always hostels looking for volunteers to work their desk in exchange for accommodation and even meals sometimes.
-Read this post on I wrote about Workaway.

 BUT you will meet some pretty amazing people, do some amazing jobs and because you might stay for longer in one place you will get to experience living and working in that place, rather than just passing through ticking places off your list.
 You will also have to think much more carefully about what you do want to spend your money on.
 So when you do splash out on some big tours and experiences they will be even more precious to you.

 It’s not easy and you will have a very different experience, but different isn’t always a bad thing.
 I wouldn’t change it for the world!